 Entrance fee – FREE

-Good to know: I strongly recommend getting a JR Pass if you plan to travel a lot inside the Kansai area.
-It will save you tons of money.
+Good to know: A JR Pass is what you need if you plan to travel a lot inside the Kansai area.
+With it you’ll get unlimited train rides!

-Go shopping at Nishiki Market & Temabashi Street
+Go shopping at Nishiki Market & Teramachi Street

 After a shopping spree and some tiring sightseeing, it’s time to head to Nishiki Market and try some of the local delicacies.
 Here you will find anything from pickles to seafood and fried meat.